-OS Browser

-Windows 95/98/Me

-Windows NT 4.0

-Windows 2000 Microsoft Internet Explorer 3.02/4.0/5.0 Netscape Navigator 3.0/4.0

-Mac OS 7.6.1 ~ 9.0.4 reiscupe reaviguor 0.07 1.0

-Solaris 2.5 ~ 2.7 1
+OS Browser Windows 95/98/Me Windows NT 4.0 Missass (Laternat Freelows 202 and ton Windows 2000 Microsoft Internet Explorer 3.02 or later Netscape Navigator 4.0 or later Mac OS 8.6 ~ 9.1 Trescape Transgarer to or later Solaris 2.5/2.6/2.7/7/8

-- □ Sometimes after clicking [Back], the previous page may not appear.
-In this case, click [Refresh] or [Reload]. - The text on the screen may disappear or be aligned incorrectly if the font size settings of the browser are too large.
-It is recommended that you use a font size equal to or smaller than "10 point" with Netscape Navigator, and "Medium" or smaller with Internet Explorer.
+- ☐ Sometimes after clicking [Back], the previous page may not appear.
+In this case, click [Refresh] or [Reload]. - ☐ The text on the screen may disappear or be aligned incorrectly if the font size settings of the browser are too large.
+It is recommended that you use a font size equal to or smaller than "10 point" with Netscape Navigator, and "Medium" or smaller with Internet Explorer. - ☐ This machine information cannot reload automatically.
+Click [Reload] or [Refresh] on the Web browser when you want to reload this machine information.